Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 - Offer priority registration and seating for events

-- Facilitate team building activities that strengthen team spirit
+- Facilitate team-building activities that strengthen team spirit

 - Launch group projects that build greater cohesion and volunteer leadership over time

-In addition to these three reasons, supporters will also be more likely to spread word on your behalf if they are trained, supported, and encouraged to do so.
+In addition to these three reasons, supporters will also be more likely to spread the word on your behalf if they are trained, supported, and encouraged to do so.

-In order to feel confident, capable, and effective, volunteer ambassadors need a structure to work from.
+To feel confident, capable, and effective, volunteer ambassadors need a structure to work from.
 This comes in the form of a well-crafted volunteer recruitment campaign based on word-of-mouth marketing.

 How to Launch a Tell-a-Friend Volunteer Recruitment Campaign in Three Steps

 Tell-a-friend campaigns are the most obvious choice for boosting word-of-mouth marketing.
+The steps are simple, so don’t overthink it.

-All you need to do is engage a group of volunteers to help, equip them with the necessary tools, and give them the power to go out I the community and speak on your behalf.
+All you need to do is engage a group of volunteers to help.
+Equip them with the necessary tools, and give them the power to enter the community and speak on your behalf, then let go of control.

-As a side note: The idea of “control” is an illusion – people already can and do speak about your organizations and its volunteer opportunities.
+As a side note: The idea of “control” is an illusion – people already can and do speak about your organization and its volunteer opportunities.
 Isn’t it better that you lead the way with a thoughtful campaign?

 Here’s how it works …

-Step 1: Engage
+Step 1: Engage Your Team

-In this step, you engage your team.
 Try to find people with the right heart for it, but don’t feel the need to find the “perfect” team for the job – they don’t exist.
 Rather, ask and listen to current volunteers as they speak about their experiences – who has a compelling story to tell?
 Who is passionate about what you do?
+Try to find people with the right heart for it, but don’t feel the need to find the “perfect” team for the job – they don’t exist.
+Rather, ask and listen to current volunteers as they speak about their experiences – who has a compelling story to tell?
+Who is passionate about what you do?
+Also, quickly brief any potential campaign team members with what it’s all about and how they can help.

 In short, be sure to …